Gayathridevi237/PRODIGY_SD_03/README.md

 How to Use:

-   Run the program by executing the Python script
+   1.Run the program by executing the Python script

-    Click the "Add Contact" button to add a new contact Enter contact information in the provided fields Click the "View Contacts" button to display the contact list Select a contact to edit or delete from the list Click the "Edit Contact" button to update a contact Click the "Delete Contact" button to remove a contact
+  2 .Click the "Add Contact" button to add a new contact

+3. Enter contact information in the provided fields

+4..
+Click the "View Contacts" button to display the contact list

+  5. Select a contact to edit or delete from the list

+  6.Click the "Edit Contact" button to update a contact

+  7.Click the "Delete Contact" button to remove a contact